 Yes, it's a little bit more than a $10 monthly subscription fee, but a listener in this scenario has also outright purchased half an album and is very close to buying two more.
 Albums they own, where the vast majority of the funds go directly into the hands of the artists.
 They've also listened to a lot more music than the average Spotify user.

-To be fair, these numbers are just a best guess and we won’t know how things will actually break down until we’ve tested the system with real listeners.
-But it’s clear that a top-up model works, where listeners can enjoy access to a lot of great new music and easily transition to supporting the artists they fall in love with.
+To be fair, these numbers are just a best guess and we won't have accurate projections until our beta test has been running a bit longer.
+But it's clear that a top-up model works, where listeners enjoy access to a lot of great new music and easily transition to supporting the artists they fall in love with.

 What if an artist wants to embed a player on their site, streamed and tracked in their Resonate dashboard, but free for their fans to experience something new?
 No problem.